John U. Bacon has worked nearly three decades as a writer, a public speaker, and a college instructor, winning awards for all three.

-Bacon earned an honors degree in history (“pre-unemployment”) from the University of Michigan, and a Master’s in Education.
-He also was awarded a Knight-Wallace Journalism Fellowship in 2005-06, where he was the first recipient of the Benny Friedman Fellowship for Sports Journalism.
+Bacon earned an honors degree in history (“pre-unemployment”) from the University of Michigan in 1986, and a Master’s in Education in 1994.
+In 2005-06, the Knight-Wallace Journalism Fellowship named him the first recipient of the Benny Friedman Fellowship for Sports Journalism.

-Stories from John U Bacon
+Contributions from John U. Bacon